dorkodu/sage/sage.md

 >   For more information on the error handling process, see **“Errors and Non‐Nullability”** within the Execution section.

 ### <a name="5.1.9">5.1.9</a> Descriptions

 Documentation is a boring part of API development.
 But it turned out to be a killer feature when we decided that any Sage service should be able to publish a documentation easily.

 To allow Sage service designers easily write documentation alongside the capabilities of a Sage API, descriptions of Sage definitions are provided alongside their definitions and made available via introspection.
 Although descriptions are completely optional, we think they are really useful.

-All Sage types, attributes, acts and other definitions which can be described should provide a description unless they are considered self descriptive.
+All Sage type definitions which can be described should provide a description unless they are considered self descriptive.

 ### <a name="5.1.10">5.1.10</a> Deprecation